maxstrauch/theia/README.md

 This project was developed using Netbeans IDE 8.1 and can be opened directly in Netbeans by checking out this repo and going to `File > Open Project ...`.

+Beware of the fact that Theia might contain errors.
+You are using Theia on your own risk.
+You can take a look at the bugs [here](https://github.com/maxstrauch/theia/issues).

 # Features

  - Theia supports LOOP, WHILE and GOTO programs with "extensions for convenience" (the `if` statement and expression evaluation, e.g. `x1 + 3` or `2 + 5`)